se-for-sci/se-for-sci.github.io/content/week11_omp/concepts.md

 ```

 First, I set up a mutable variable, which is simply a list containing an item.
 I
-did this so I can avoid writing the word `gllobal`, to show that the problem is
+did this so I can avoid writing the word `global`, to show that the problem is
 about mutating variables shared between threads, not unique to global variables.
 I use `+=` to add 1.
 Remember, `x+=1` really does `x = x + 1`: the processor
 reads the value, then adds one, then writes the value.
 If another thread reads